JThor1990/DMR_GroupSizeEffects/README.md

-# "Small group size does not impair reproduction and survival in social Damaraland mole-rats"
+# "Damaraland mole rats are not obligate cooperative breeders"

 The files in this repository provide the R code necessary to replicate all of the analyses in the paper.
 All the data were collected from a population of mole-rats living around the Kuruman River Reserve, Northern Cape, South Africa.